 Links: Your church's adopted missionaries

 The Church of the Nazarene has a "budget" system that supports around 500 missionaries serving around the globe.
-While such missionaries do not need to raise their individual support, each missionary or missionary family is assigned to district NMI organizations which, in turn, assign them to local churches in a program called Links.
+While such missionaries do not need to raise their individual support, each missionary or missionary family is assigned to district NMI organizations, which, in turn, assign them to local churches in a program called Links.
 In its beginning days, LINKS was an acronym for Loving, Interested Nazarenes Knowing and Sharing.
 That acronym only works in English.
 Now that the Nazarene "family" is so multi-lingual, the program has just become "Links."
-Thus, it can be translated into any language without having to make it work as an acronym.
+Thus, it can be translated into any language without needing it to work as an acronym.
 Links offers a way for everyone to get involved in a ministry of encouraging and supporting missionaries in special ways.

 If you don't know your assigned Links family or need contact information for them, get in touch with your district Nazarene Missions International president.